Diegod96/Spark-Project/README.md

 * A piechart that displays the sentiment of whatever term the user inputed in the serach bar for the current week
 * Hosted on Heroku

-**TODO:**
-* Add more graphs and figures
-* Reduce the amount of data that has to be queried to help with load times.
-I have noticed that the piechart takes a second or two to render.

 ## And Here Is The End Results
 <img width="1919" alt="Dash" src="https://user-images.githubusercontent.com/25403763/87168178-161e6980-c29c-11ea-83f1-d3c1f45d0fd0.PNG">

 **This Application Can Be Found At: https://diego-twitter-application.herokuapp.com/**

+## TODO
+* Reduce the amount of data that has to be queried on page load
+* For example, the piechart has to query a large MySQL DB to load the total sentiment and also search for sentment for a term
+* Do more EDA of the data in the Spark Analysis section
+* Create fast indexes for MySQL DB to increase query speed
+* Add more graphs and figures for the viewer
+* Get trending hashtags